-Focus Area боуетпапсе 9ɔnsni 7 WST2040 Strategies Remarks From the Focus Group discussion analysis, there are contradicting policies/practices that disincentivises businesses from adopting sustainable practices.
+Focus Area ıs Area Governance eoneni7 WST2040 Strategies Remarks From the Focus Group discussion analysis, there are contradicting policies/practices that disincentivises businesses from adopting sustainable practices.
 One of reasons cited is the lack of guidelines from local council on establishing water storage systems.
 Businesses that have developed their own water storage systems were penalized for erecting their own storage systems in their premises.
 While industry and consumers are already embarking on recycling initiatives, there is a lack of guidelines and fiscal incentives for them to pursue these practices.
-Target Completion 2024 2023 2 Current On- going New Title Validate of the state of Water as a Resource/Water Security and Sustainability 11MP/12MP/13MP/14MP/15MP Implementing Authority Ministry of Entrepre neurship Entrepreneurship Develop Development ment and Cooperative, and FOMCA ive Ministry of Finance 11MP Strategies esource/Wate IMP/12MP/13 Lead Authority/ Collaborating Partners Ministry of Entrepre neurship Develop ment and Cooperat ive Ministry of Science, Fechnolo gy, and Innovati 815040716 Water as a K Hierarchical Level (Ministry of Entrepre neurship National Develop ment and Cooperat ive National Programmes/ Activities Encourage: Review existing business/consumer-friendly policies/practices to ensure that they are consistent and aligned with 8Rs of water philosophy. incentives, subsidies and grants for local technology development aligned to 10-10 MySTIE to encourage more affordable technologies that will increase efficient use of water.
-National Technolo This includes strengthening incubator and accelerator programs to nurture next generation local technologies and enterprises.
-NIWRMP Strategies Initiatives Adopt the 4Es (Enable, Encourage, Engage, Exemplify) of demand side (public & industry) behavior management Ensuring appropriate education, incentives, and policies are in place to encourage stronger water conservation practices Adopt the 4Es (Enable, Encourage, Engage, Exemplify) of demand side (public & industry) behavior management Ensuring appropriate education, incentives, and policies are in place to encourage stronger water conservation practices Strategy Demand Side Water Management Demand Side Water Management Area ł suso-i Ээнвпэчод бомеглалсе
+Target Completion 2024 2023 Current Status On- going New ategies · Security and Sustainability MP/14MP/15MP Implementing Authority Ministry of Entrepreneurship Development and Cooperative, FOMCA Ministry of Finance 11MP Str esource/Wate 1MP/12MP/13 Lead Authority/ Collaborating Partners Ministry of Entrepre neurship Develop ment and Cooperat ive Ministry of Science, Fechnolo gy, and Innovati on Water as a R 1 Hierarchical Level National National regies Programmes/ Activities Encourage: Review existing business/consumer-friendly policies/practices to ensure that they are consistent and aligned with 8Rs of water philosophy.
+Encourage: Review current tax incentives, subsidies and grants for local technology development aligned to 10-10 MySTIE to encourage more affordable technologies that will increase efficient use of water.
+This includes strengthening incubator and accelerator programs to nurture next generation local technologies and enterprises.
+NIWRMP Strat Initiatives Adopt the 4Es (Enable, Encourage, Engage, Exemplify) of demand side (public & industry) behavior management Ensuring appropriate education, incentives, and policies are in place to encourage stronger water conservation practices Adopt the 4Es (Enable, Encourage, Engage, Exemplify) of demand side (public & industry) behavior management Ensuring appropriate education, incentives, and policies are in place to encourage stronger water conservation practices Strategy Demand Side Water Management Demand Side Water Management Focus Area / snooj боуеглалсе Governance